langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   relevant or utilised by your applications.
 This approach can lead to a flood of alerts, many of which might not be relevant, overwhelming developers and leading to alert fatigue.
-SCA tools might communicate risks and vulnerabilities without sufficient context or guidance on remediation, leading to misunderstandings or misalignment with the development team’s priorities and workflows.
+SCA tools might communicate risks and vulnerabilities without sufficient context or guidance on remediation, leading to misunderstandings or misalignment with the development team's priorities and workflows.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]